 David Coulthard raced and won 13 Formula One Grand Prix’s and finished on the podium 62 times.

-Coulthard hasn’t had life that easy despite his success and riches gained from the glamourous world as an F1 driver.
-In 2000, while he was leasing the Learjet of friend David Murray, the aeroplane developed engine trouble en route to Côte d’Azur International Airport in Nice, and crashed while attempting an emergency landing at Lyon-Satolas Airport, France.
-Coulthard, his girlfriend and his personal trainer survived the crash but two of his personal pilots were killed.
+Coulthard hasn’t had a life that easy despite his success and riches gained from the glamorous world as an F1 driver.
+In 2000, while he was leasing the Learjet of friend David Murray, the aeroplane developed engine trouble en route to Côte d’Azur International Airport in Nice and crashed while attempting an emergency landing at Lyon-Satolas Airport, France.
+Coulthard, his girlfriend, and his personal trainer survived the crash but two of his personal pilots were killed.
 In 2013 personal tragedy struck again when his sister who managed a museum dedicated to Coulthard in his hometown of Twynholm in Scotland sadly passed away.

-David Coulthard brings audiences and inside look into the hyper-paced world of Formula One where business and sport combine to run the ultimate high performance teams.
+David Coulthard brings audiences an inside look into the hyper-paced world of Formula One where business and sport combine to run the ultimate high-performance teams.
 Teamwork, risk management, change, planning and preparation, resilience, commitment and ultimately winning are topics that DC is well versed and experienced talking about.